aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLAM files are Microsoft Excel Add-in files which are used to store macros and other related data.
+These files are not supported by many applications and hence it is necessary to convert them to other formats like ODT.
+ODT is an open document format which is supported by many applications and hence it is a preferred choice for conversion.

+<h2>How Aspose.Total helps for xlam to odt conversion</h2>
-For a Python developer, who is trying to add a XLAM to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs which can help to automate the conversion process from XLAM to ODT.
+It is a full package of various APIs dealing different formats including XLAM and ODT files.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLAM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API is a powerful tool for manipulating Excel files.
+It can be used to read, write and manipulate Excel files in various formats like XLS, XLSX, XLSM, XLAM, CSV, HTML, PDF, ODS, etc. It also provides features like creating charts, applying formulas, formatting cells, etc.

+The Aspose.Words for Python via .NET API is a powerful tool for manipulating Word documents.
+It can be used to read, write and manipulate Word documents in various formats like DOC, DOCX, ODT, HTML, PDF, etc. It also provides features like creating tables, applying styles, formatting text, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLAM to ODT.
+It is a comprehensive package of APIs which can help to convert XLAM files to ODT format with ease.

 {{% /blocks/products/pf/feature-page-summary %}}